sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * GAP configuration file (Matthias Meulien) -- A user's local GAP configuration file is usually named {{{$HOME/.gaprc}}}.
 When such a file already exists and Sage is compiled from source, using the Sage interface to GAP, e.g. {{{gap._eval_line('1+3;')}}}, can result in gibberish.
 This is now fixed so that the GAP interface would output a comprehensible message/answer as a result of some GAP calculation.

  * An OSX Sage launcher (Ivan Andrus, Karl-Dieter Crisman) -- Support for building a clickable Sage launcher on Mac OSX.
 The clickable Mac application launcher can be built using {{{-bdist}}} on OSX.
+A screenshot of a Sage Mac OSX clickable app in action can be found [[http://sage.math.washington.edu/home/mabshoff/SageApp.png|here]].

  * Port to 64-bit OSX 10.5 (Michael Abshoff).